R.I.P. Information Hwy

 Collaborative filtering is a method of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating).

-In other words, gathering and filtering your data from the net tells Google and Facebook what you (and those like you) will likely buy, or what rhetoric you’ll likely believe in the future.
-Then these social platforms slam you with marketing targeted AT You, not “For You,” as they claim.
+In other words, gathering and filtering your data from the net tells Amazon, Google and Instagram what you (and those like you) will likely buy, or what rhetoric you’ll likely buy into — believe in.
+Then these platforms slam you with marketing targeted AT You, NOT “For You.”
+They want to SELL YOU offerings and ideas supported by their affiliate marketers (like Republicans, and Russia).

-My 19 yr old daughter, and most of her friends, are on the same page as Jayne in The Politician.
-They are simply ignorant of what it is they are addicted to, and how their phones are manipulating them to THINK, FEEL and ACT the way these social platforms and their affiliate marketers want them to.
-She is SURE that “no one is manipulating ME, Mom!”
-She “knows” when she’s being hit with ads, and she “just ignores them.”
+My GenZ daughter and her friends are on the same page as Jayne in The Politician.
+They’re simply ignorant of what they’re addicted to — how their phones are manipulating them to THINK, FEEL and ACT.
+She is SURE that “no one is manipulating me, Mom!”
+She “knows” when she’s being hit with ads, and she just “ignores them.”

-BULLSHIT.
+I call BULLSHIT.

-My daughter, you, me, can’t ignore them when we don’t even know they are happening while we IM through Facebook on our mobile.
+We can’t ignore what we don’t even know is happening while we’re IMing through Instagram on our mobile.

-Mary is IMing a good friend on Facebook, whining about her marriage “in crisis.”
+Mary is IMing a good friend on Insta, whining about her marriage.

-Facebook’s algorithms are scraping her and her friend’s IM for SENTIMENT ANALYSIS to find out where Mary might be vulnerable to purchase something…anything really, as FB has advertisers that sell just about everything.
+Instagram’s algorithms are scraping her and her friend’s IM for SENTIMENT ANALYSIS to find out where Mary might be vulnerable to purchase something…anything really, as Insta has advertisers that sell just about anything.

 The next ad Mary sees on her mobile is for a singles dating site.
-The ad is targeted at divorcees, showing an older woman having fun with a stunning man, and the copy says, “Your second chance at true love.”
-In a few short sentences, the copy describes the relationship you’ll find on their site like a Cinderella story, the evil stepmom played by the partner’s spouse.
+The ad is targeted at divorcees, showing an older woman having fun with a stunning man, and the copy says, “Your last chance at true love.”
+In a few short sentences, the copy describes the relationship you’ll find on their site like a Cinderella story.

-A while later, Mary goes on to YouTube, and the next series of ads she sees vacillate from singles dating sites to divorce lawyers.
-The ads appear on the side of her emails, and in her Instagram feed, and most anywhere she goes online.
+A while later, Mary goes on to Facebook, and YouTube, and the next series of ads she sees vacillate from singles dating sites to divorce lawyers.
+These ads, and recommendations for movies, articles, blogs, posts about dating after divorce…etc. appear in her email, and in her social feeds, and most everywhere she goes online.

 Mary never mentioned divorcing her husband when IMing her friend.
 She’d not even thought of it, really.
-In fact, she’s frequently sounded off about her relationship to friends through IM, as many do.
+In fact, she’s frequently sounded off about her marriage to friends through IM, as many women do.
 And it isn’t the first time Mary has gotten these dating and lawyer ads.
-It’s been going on a long time now, one ad after the other every time she even posts a back-handed joke about marriage in general, regardless if through her phone or laptop.
+It’s been going on a long time now, one ad after the other every time she even posts a back-handed joke about marriage in general.
 And after this last fight with her husband, well, like the ads keep saying, Mary deserves more!
 Like the ads say, she can find someone better than her husband.
-And like the ads say, a divorce will, “Open her life to the possible!”
+And like the ads say, a divorce will, “Open her life to the possible!

-These ads appear whenever Mary is feeling vulnerable about her marriage.
+These ads appear whenever Mary is expressing her frustration with her marriage.
 (Marketing is an iterative process.)
-And instead of looking to make it work with her husband, after a while all Mary wants to do is divorce and open her life up to new possibilities.
+And instead of looking to make it work with her husband, after a while all Mary wants to do is divorce and ‘open her life up to new possibilities.’

-To Google, Facebook, Mary’s divorce is a WIN!
-Their algorithms and the engineers who code them don’t know they’ve torn apart a family, for their profit.
+To Instagram, Mary’s divorce is a WIN!
+Their algorithms and the engineers who code them don’t care they’ve torn apart a family, for their profit.
 The software did its job and rewarded their advertisers.
 Some lawyer who advertises on their site just got themselves a client.
 Some dating app that spends millions annually in affiliate marketing on their platform just got a new subscriber.
 Multiply that with the hundreds of thousands of businesses doing affiliate marketing on the net, and you have, well, today’s internet.

-But simply a RECOMMENDATION ENGINE, a marketing tool in which YOU are a PRODUCT of the platforms you frequent.
+NOT a SUPERCOMPUTER.
+And no longer, “The Information Highway.”
+But simply a marketing tool in which YOU are the PRODUCT of your online experience.

 The Cost of Convenience